 - The Vrbo mobile app offers the ability to reply to inquiries and provide a customized quote, even if you are using their API.
 Don't use this!
 It looks like it works... and it seems like it works, because the guest actually receives the quote and can accept it.
 But then - nothing.
 You don't get informed of the booking via the API, it just ghosts - the worst possible outcome for a guest.
 Don't fall for this apparently useful, but actually worse than useless, feature of the mobile app!

 What actually happens to these bookings is, they're handled via the old pre-API system.
-So if you still have your iCal calendar feeds connected, perhaps because of pre-existing bookings placed prior to activation of the API, this booking will appear in OwnerRez, and can be populated with data by Channel Bridge.
+It won't automatically appear in OwnerRez, but, if you know it exists, it can be brought in and populated with data by Channel Bridge.
 As with any other pre-API booking, Vrbo will handle all payments.

 - At present, OwnerRez is unable to integrate with the Vrbo internal messaging system, though we are working on this with Vrbo and hope to offer that capability in the future.
 For now, this means that Vrbo inquiries must be handled using Vrbo messaging tools, and not the OwnerRez inquiry system.
 While OwnerRez is able to parse Vrbo inquiry emails, Vrbo only provides their own proxy email address, not the guest's real email address - and any email replies have all identifying characteristics such as URLs stripped out, so there is no way guests can receive or accept a special quote.
 You can, however, agree with the guest via email or the Vrbo internal messaging system on a particular price - just tell them to make a booking at whatever price is displayed to them, and then you can update the charges on the booking afterwards once it has been made in Vrbo and automatically transferred into your OwnerRez account via the API connection.